 ‘Superimpose designs the ‘Re-veil’ and saves industrial heritage from demolition.’

-Superimpose designed an exhibition centre for Changzhi, a third tier city in Shanxi Province of China.
-Under the prevailing economic and urban transformation in China, Changzhi faces suburbanisation, which is effecting into a new CBD.
+Superimpose designed an exhibition center for Changzhi, a third tier city in Shanxi Province of China.
+Under the prevailing economic and urban transformation in China, Changzhi faces suburbanization, which is effecting into a new CBD.
 The main design challenge for Superimpose was to either erase the current city fabric or try to preserve the province’s fewest remaining industrial heritage.

 Superimpose was appointed to take part in the CBD design.
 The future CBD is planned on a site, which has more than 15 former bearing factories built in 1945 for the Liberation War.
 The 70 years old heritage embodies a significant historical and cultural value.
 In 2011, the client successfully acquired the land through auction.